batuhansevinc/gbotv2/index.md

   - type: services.html
     section_id: services
     #background_style: bg-info
-    title: At Your Service
+    #title: At Your Service
     services:
-      - title: Sturdy Templates
+      - title: OPEN COMMUNICATION
-        text: Our templates are updated regularly so they don't break.
+        text: We love to listen and share our opinions.
+Remote work becomes an advantage with tools such as Slack, Jira, Trello and Skype.
-        image: (/assets/img/members/servicep1.png){:class="img-responsive"}
+        image: /assets/img/services/servicep1.jpg

-      - title: Ready to Ship
-        text: You can use this theme as is, or you can make changes!
-        icon: fa-paper-plane
-      - title: Up to Date
-        text: We update dependencies to keep things fresh.
-        icon: fa-laptop-code
-      - title: Made with Love
-        text: You have to make your websites with love these days!
-        icon: fa-heart
-      - title: Other 1
+      - title: FULL STACK, FULL PIPELINE
-        text: Some not-so long text here.
-        icon: fa-heart
+        text: "We are a one-stop company for full-cycle development: storyboards, prototypes, UI/UX design, frontend and backend development."
+        image: /assets/img/services/servicep2.jpg
-      - title: Other 2
+      - title: ON THE CUTTING EDGE
-        text: Some not-so long text here.
-        icon: fa-heart
+        text: We embrace new technologies such as Flutter, Firebase and Hasura.
+Your app will be just like the million-dollar apps that we all love to use.
+        image: /assets/img/services/servicep3.jpg

   - type: call-to-action.html
     section_id: about